Litigation finance: a bankruptcy litigator’s viewpoint

 A Critical Tool for Law Firms

-Kajon said law firms have an opportunity to use funding as an important business development tool.
-Stevens & Lee has even created a specialized Litigation Finance and Alternative Funding Group to help clients advance and protect their rights as plaintiffs and defendants in judicial and arbitral disputes pending across the United States.
+Kajon said a law firm has an opportunity to use litigation funding as an important business development tool.
+Stevens & Lee has even created a specialized Litigation Finance and Alternative Funding Group to help represented clients advance and protect their rights as plaintiffs and defendants in judicial and arbitral disputes pending across the United States.

-Learn more about how Kajon deploys litigation finance for his clients, the terms he looks for in a funding agreement, his experience in the MagCorp case, and why law firms should build a relationship with funders.
-Visit Bentham’s Company Insights and listen to the full interview with Nick Kajon on our Beyond Hourly podcast focusing on advancement in legal services that drive economic value for law firms and the clients they serve.
+Learn more about how Kajon deploys bankruptcy litigation finance, how he conducts the attorney client relationship, the terms he looks for in a funding agreement, his experience in the MagCorp bankruptcy filing, and why a law firm should build a relationship with financial institutions and litigation funders.
+Visit our Company Insights and listen to the full interview with Nick Kajon on our Beyond Hourly podcast focusing on advancement in legal services that drive economic value for law firms and the clients they serve.

-Should you have an interest in obtaining financing for a bankruptcy or other commercial litigation, please contact us for a consultation.
+Should you have an interest in bankruptcy litigation matters or obtaining financing for an adversary proceeding, please contact us for a consultation.